safe-global/safe-docs/docs/intro_02_accounts.md

 Multi-signature wallets are contract accounts that require multiple parties to confirm a transaction before it can be executed.
 These parties, each represented by a unique Ethereum account address, are defined as multi-signature wallet owners in the smart contract.
 Only when a predefined number of these owners confirm a transaction, will the transaction be executed.
 Hence, the single point of failure associated with private key-controlled accounts is removed; losing or compromising a private key will no longer automatically result in a loss of all funds controlled by the account.

 <img src="/img/multisig_diagram.png">

-The Gnosis Safe smart contracts function as a multi-signature wallet.
-In the Gnosis Safe, one can predefine a list of owner accounts, which can be represented by either EOAs or other smart contract accounts, and a threshold number of accounts required to confirm a transaction.
-Once the threshold of predefined accounts have confirmed a transaction, the Safe transaction can be executed.

-Another core functionality of the Safe is token payment.
-Generally, Ethereum transactions require ETH for paying transaction fees (“gas”).
-With the Gnosis Safe, users can pay transaction fees in a number of supported ERC20 tokens.
-This is realized via a transaction relay service that accepts those tokens and submits the transactions to the blockchain, therefore paying the gas fee in ETH.

-Additionally, the Gnosis Safe contracts can have different modules added that allow for extended functionalities, such as daily spending limits or recurring scheduled transactions.

-Let’s have a deeper look into the core functions of the Gnosis Safe smart contracts.